alphagov/govuk-shielded-vulnerable-people-service/README.md

     ```sh
     cp instance/config.py.sample.dev instance/config.py
     ```
-2. Start rds-client-api and mysql
+2. Start rds-client-api and mysql, and sqs server
     ```docker-compose up -d```

 3. Fill in the missing configuration values as per the **Configuration